Which city is cheaper, Edinburgh or Istanbul?

 If you're trying to decide where to visit between Istanbul or Edinburgh, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

-Edinburgh is a ancient, charming, and character-filled city.
+Edinburgh is a gothic, ancient, and charming city.
+Since it's a large city, you'll find plenty of things to do.
 This is also a very beautiful destination which attracts plenty of visitors.
 It also has that perfectly quaint feel that is like no other place.
 It's also known for theater, nightlife, and live music.

 Let's take a look at the differences and similarities between Edinburgh and Istanbul.
 Then, you can decide for yourself which place is better for your next trip.

-Both Istanbul and Edinburgh have interesting landmarks and museums for visitors.
+Both Istanbul and Edinburgh have first-rate landmarks and museums for visitors.

 Visitors will find world class museums and historical sights in Istanbul that are not to be missed.
 With such a long and diverse religious and political history, it has many museums, mosques, churches, and archeological sites that you can visit.
 Some of the most famous sights include the Hagia Sophia, Topkapi Sarayi, and the Blue Mosque.

-Evening events are similar in both Istanbul and Edinburgh.
+Evening events are high quality in both Istanbul and Edinburgh.

 Edinburgh has a lively atmosphere and nightlife is popular here.
 With so many students, the nightlife stays very active.
-There are a wide range of bars, clubs and pubs to choose from.
+There are a wide range of bars and clubs to choose from as well as some of the country's oldest pubs.
+Tourists tend to frequent the Old Town area, but you'll find more locals if you head to the student and university areas.

-Istanbul and Edinburgh both have historical old towns that attract visitors.
+Istanbul and Edinburgh both have first-rate historical old towns that attract visitors.

 Istanbul offers visitors a world-class historical old town to explore.
 The Old City in Istanbul is the most historic part of the city.
 It's where you'll find most of the city's historic sights.
 The area around Sultanahmet Square is the most popular tourist area to explore.